cvicens/RCTFH/steps4Android.md

 └── rct-fh@0.0.18  (git+https://github.com/rafaeltuelho/RCTFH.git#3326de4f0f9a3a2c31b4f4ce7b6695a8c687473f)

 ```

+> note the `--save` flag on `npm install` command!
+This is important because on next step `react-native link` uses the dependencies declared on `packages.json` file.

 ### 3. Let's link the new module
 To do so, let's use: ``react-native link`` as in the following test.